beginning of content

 Complications of gastritis

-If left untreated, gastritis can lead to stomach ulcers and bleeding.
-While rare, some types of gastritis can also raise your risk of stomach cancer.
+If you don't treat it, gastritis can lead to stomach ulcers and bleeding.
+While rare, some types of gastritis can also increase your chance of getting stomach cancer.

-Some types of gastritis can also lead to iron deficiency and vitamin B12 deficiency.
+Autoimmune gastritis can lead to iron deficiency and vitamin B12 deficiency.

 Resources and support